Kinmel Hall

-Kinmel Hall is a large country mansion within Kimnel Park near the village of St. George, close to the coastal town of Abergele, in Conwy county borough, Wales.
-The hall, the third building on the site, was completed in the mid 19th century for the family of a Welsh mining magnate.
-In 1929, the property ceased being a private residence; it has since been used as a boys' school, health spa, girls' school, wartime hospital, conference centre and hotel (on two occasions).
+Kinmel Hall is a country house within a large park near the village of St. George, close to the coastal town of Abergele, in Conwy county borough, Wales.
+The hall, the third building on the site, was completed in the mid-19th century for the family of a Welsh mining magnate.
+In 1929, the property ceased being a private residence; it has since been used as a boys' school, health spa, girls' school, wartime hospital, conference centre and hotel.

-Since 2001 Kimnel Hall has remained empty after plans by several owners to renovate the building were not undertaken.
-In 2015 the UK's Victorian Society put it in its top ten at-risk Victorian and Edwardian buildings.
+Since 2001 Kinmel Hall has remained empty after plans by several owners to renovate the building failed.
+In 2015 the Victorian Society placed the hall on its top ten list of at-risk Victorian and Edwardian buildings.
 In 2021 a campaign started to save Kinmel Hall from dereliction.
 The hall is a Grade I listed building and its gardens and parkland are designated on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 History

 Early hall

 The original Kinmel Hall was owned by the Reverend Edward Hughes.
 In 1786 it passed to his son 1st Baron Dinorben (1767-1852).
-However, Baron Dinorben's own son and heir William Lewis Hughes, 2nd Baron Dinorben, was disabled.
-He died just eight months after inheriting Kinmel Hall and the 'Dinorben' title became extinct.
-As a consequence, the Kinmel Park estate passed to William Hughes' cousin, Hugh Robert Hughes.
+Lord Dinorben's own son and heir, William Lewis Hughes, 2nd Baron Dinorben, was disabled and died just eight months after inheriting Kinmel Hall and the title became extinct.
+The estate passed to William Hughes' cousin, Hugh Robert Hughes.